About South Asia

 Click here to read how Peshawar deals with extremism.
 Peshawar (Pakistan), as the province’s main economic hub and an important thoroughfare connecting the border regions to the rest of the country, has been consistently targeted by terror groups.
 This includes numerous powerful suicide blasts, often carried out by lone attackers and incurring high fatalities, as well as coordinated gun attacks like that on a school which killed 148 people in December 2014.

 For more inspiration on approaches to preventing and countering extremism at the local level, have a look at the profiles of cities all around the world.
-Click to read inspiring case studies on specific projects in our work streams section.

 Local innovation grants for South Asia